 Business VoIP Security is important.
 Your VoIP network faces many risks.
 Eavesdropping on calls can provide criminals with information you don’t want to disclose.
 Data from your own organization or – often even worse – from your clients or patients.
 Also voicemail hacking is a serious risk and toll fraud may cost you thousands of dollars in a few hours of inadvertency.

-A very ease measure to be taken is protecting your desktop telephones from unauthorized use.
+An easy measure to be taken is the protection of your desktop telephones from unauthorized use.
 Using ALM software is an easy step to implement this at a very low price tag.